Cooperative encoding for secrecy in interference channels: Proof of Theorem

-where the last inequality follows from the fact that $V_1(j)\to U(j)\to V_2(j)$, which implies $I(V_1(j);Y_1(j)|U(j)) \leq I(V_1(j);Y_1(j)|V_2(j),U(j))$ after using the fact that conditioning does not increase entropy, and the last equality follows by using a standard information theoretic argument in which we define random variables for the single-letter expression, e.g., $V_1$ has the same distribution as $V_1(J)$.
+after using the fact that conditioning does not increase entropy, and the last equality follows by using a standard information theoretic argument in which we define random variables for the single-letter expression, e.g., $V_1$ has the same distribution as $V_1(J)$.
 Hence, we obtain the bound,

 for some auxiliary random variables that factors as $p(u)p(v_1|u)p(v_2|u)p(x_1|v_1)p(x_2|v_2)p(y_1,y_2,y_e|x_1,x_2)$.

 \begin{lemma} The secrecy constraint

 implies that